 That’s potentially 300,000 miles once you factor in the 2x miles you’d earn by $50,000 on the card, so this is a compelling offer.

 Capital One Spark Miles for Business annual fee

 The Capital One® Spark® Miles for Business has a $95 annual fee, though it’s waived for the first year.
-The welcome bonus gets you $500 worth of travel, so if you want to look at it differently, the welcome bonus will cover your annual fee for the first six years, not factoring in the rewards you earn for spend on the card.
+The welcome bonus gets you at least $2,000 worth of travel, so if you want to look at it differently, the welcome bonus will cover your annual fee for over 20 years, not factoring in the rewards you earn for spend on the card.

 Capital One Spark Miles for Business rewards structure

 The Capital One® Spark® Miles for Business offers unlimited 2x miles.
-In reality each mile can be redeemed for one cent towards the cost of a travel purchase, so I view this as almost being the equivalent of a 2% cash back card.
+Each mile can be redeemed for one cent towards the cost of a travel purchase, making it almost the equivalent of a 2% cash back card.

 How does redeeming miles on the Spark Miles for Business work?

 As I said above, each mile earned on the card can be redeemed for one cent towards the cost of a travel purchase, but how does that work in practice?
 There are two ways you can redeem your miles:

 - You can redeem them for past travel purchases using Purchase Eraser, where you can simply make an eligible travel booking using your card, and then you can go online after the fact and use your miles to pay for it within 90 days of the date of purchase; your credit will be applied to your account within 2-3 days